 Our last tips for planning a vacation in your hometown is to take pictures!

-A great way to take pictures on vacation is to use this bluetooth selfie stick tripod!
-It might just be my favorite purchase of all time, and is perfect to taking your own pictures on vacation!
+A great way to take pictures on vacation is to use this Bluetooth selfie stick tripod!
+It might just be my favorite purchase of all time, and is perfect for taking your own pictures on vacation!
 Even if you are traveling solo, you will be able to take your own pictures instead of awkwardly asking someone to take a photo of you!

 Learn more about how to take the best pictures on vacation!